Menu

 A UNESCO World Heritage Site, Gavarnie is one of the most iconic places in the Pyrenees.
 The huge cirque rises in tiered walls above green pastures, with one of Europe’s highest waterfalls tumbling from its upper rim.
 The scale of the landscape here is truly impressive and gives every walk a breathtaking finish.

 Shorter option: A circular hike, climbing through the woods getting every closer to the impressive cirque at the end of the valley.
 We then drop down right into the cirque for magnificent views of the cliffs and waterfall.
-We hike back along the valley floor, passing by the famous Hotel Gavarnie where we can stop for a refreshement before heading back to the village of Gavarnie.
+We hike back along the valley floor, passing by the famous Hotel Gavarnie where we can stop for a refreshment before heading back to the village of Gavarnie.

 Distance: 9 km, ascent 450 metres